- Single-frequency laser with distributed-feedback diode

 DFB pro DFB pro L DFB pro BFY Center wavelengths 633 nm, 760 nm - 3500 nm 1064 nm ..
 2000 nm * Output power 2 ..
 150 mW 10 ..
 100 mW (fiber output) Tuning range 2 ..
 6 nm 2 ..
 5 nm, mode-hop free

 - Additional Information

 To shape elliptical laser beams into round profiles, either an anamorphic prism pair (APP) or cylindrical lenses are used.
-The compressed circular beam is small enough for using inexpensive small-aperture isolators, and the fiber-coupling efficiency is enhanced by approximately 10 %.
 The compression ratio is set at the factory.
+Bias-T

 - Alkaline spectroscopy

 - Molecular physics

 - Continuous-wave terahertz generation